FFTAI/fftai.github.io/docs/quick_start/setup_for_simulated_robot.md

 ## Verifying Service Effectiveness

-After completing the installation, it is essential to verify whether the automatic startup of the following services is functioning correctly.
+Following two services have been configured for automatic startup during the boot process.
+After the installation is finished, it's crucial to confirm that these services indeed start automatically as intended.

 1. Verify the Status of `rocs-wifi` Service: